emilio-toledo/obsidian-svelte-plugin/README.md

-# Obsidian Plugin Template with Svelte and Tailwind CSS
+# Obsidian Plugin Template with Svelte and Tailwind CSS (UnoCSS)

-This is a template repository for creating an Obsidian plugin using Svelte and Tailwind CSS.
+This is a template repository for creating an Obsidian plugin using Svelte and Tailwind CSS (UnoCSS).
 It provides a basic setup and structure to kickstart your development process.

 Obsidian is a powerful note-taking and knowledge management application.
-With the help of this template, you can create a plugin that extends Obsidian's functionality using Svelte, a popular JavaScript framework for building user interfaces, along with Tailwind CSS, a utility-first CSS framework.
+With the help of this template, you can create a plugin that extends Obsidian's functionality using Svelte, a popular JavaScript framework for building user interfaces, along with Tailwind CSS (UnoCSS), a utility-first CSS framework.

 ## Features

 - **Svelte integration**: Leverage the power of Svelte to build interactive and reactive user interfaces.
-- **Tailwind CSS**: Utilize the comprehensive utility classes provided by Tailwind CSS to style your plugin.
+- **Tailwind CSS (UnoCSS)**: Utilize the comprehensive utility classes provided by Tailwind CSS (UnoCSS) to style your plugin.
 - **Easy setup**: Get started quickly with a pre-configured project structure and build setup.
 - **Hot-reloading**: Enjoy fast development cycles with automatic reloading